-- I. The accounting relating to Trade Charge Money Orders paid by each Post Office shall be effected by means of supplements to the special account of Money Order transactions between the two Post Offices. - 2.
-In this account, which shall be accompanied by the paid and receipted Trade Charge Money Orders, the Orders shall be entered in alphabetical sequence of the Offices of issue and in numerical sequence of their entry in the registers of those Offices.
-The Post Office which has prepared the account shall deduct from the total sum of its credit one-half of one per cent $(\frac{1}{2}\%)$ of this total, representing the allowance to the other Post Office specified in Article 37 of the Agreement. - 3.
-The totals of the Trade Charge Account shall be included in the Detailed Money Order Account for the same period and settled as part of the general account in respect of Money Orders.
-The verification of this account shall be effected in accordance with the provisions of the special Money Order Agreement between the two Post Offices.
+- I. The accounting relating to Trade Charge Money Orders paid by each Post Office shall be effected by means of Trade Charge Accounts the final totals of which are to be carried to the quarterly general account referred to in Article 33. - 2.
+In the Trade Charge accounts which shall be accompanied by the paid and receipted Trade Charge Money Orders, the Orders shall be entered in alphabetical sequence of the Offices of issue and in numerical sequence of their entry in the registers of those offices.
+The Post Office which has prepared the account shall deduct from the total sum of its credit one-half of one per cent ($\frac{1}{2}$ %) of this total, representing the allowance to the other Post Office specified in Article 37 of the Agreement.